 If you a business owner and aren’t familiar with the term “virtual assistant,” it is time to learn!
 A virtual assistant is a personal assistant who works remotely for either a dedicated client or oftentimes several clients.
 Virtual assistants handle all sorts of tasks from administrative to highly specialized.
 These assistants take on tasks so that business owners can dedicate their time to growing and marketing their business.
 By hiring a virtual assistant, you can shave hours off of your day.

-Knowing what to delegate to your virtual assistant may be a bit tricky especially if you are just starting out.
+Knowing what to delegate to a virtual assistant may be a bit tricky especially if you are just starting out.
 While the options are really are endless, there may be some tasks that will be more beneficial to your company to delegate.
 If you are curious about some of the most popular tasks to outsource to a virtual assistant, here are my favorite ten.
 These tasks are essential, but they don’t have to be completed by you as the business owner.
 In fact, in most cases, they should not be handled by you!

 Manage your Calendar

 In order to keep your business running smoothly and creating a profit, you need to have an organized calendar so you know which appointments and meetings to attend.
 Managing a calendar is a task that can easily be delegated to a virtual assistant.
 Simply set up one of many shared calendar services (many such as Google Calendar are free).
-Give your virtual assistant access and allow he or she to handle setting up appointments for you.
-You can sync your smart phone to your calendar so that as your assistant adds to your calendar, you get notified.
+Give a virtual assistant access and allow he or she to handle setting up appointments for you.
+You can sync your smart phone to your calendar so that as the assistant adds to your calendar, you get notified.

 Email is one of the worst distractions for business owners.
 Without even realizing it, you can be sucked into emails for hours and hours.
-Let your virtual assistant guard you from that drain of valuable time.
-Your assistant can screen out anything unimportant and reply to those common requests.
+Let a virtual assistant guard you from that drain of valuable time.
+An assistant can screen out anything unimportant and reply to those common requests.
 He or she can also filter, archive and flag messages so that when you do check your email, you aren’t distracted.
 To make things even better, you can use a tool like SmartMail to personalize your emails and hire an assistant who already knows the ropes.

 Social media presence is critical in today’s online world.
 Everyone from the very young to the very old have some sort of social media following.
 You don’t want to miss out on the opportunity to get their attention using this powerful media.
 But social media is another one of those time sucking activities that can steal you away from your most important business tasks.
 Once you determine how you want to handle your social media, delegate this task to a virtual assistant.
 Many virtual assistants specialize in social media and will be able to help you come up with the best strategy for your business.